Randy Cassingham: Stella Awards

 Cassingham is also the Founder of the "True Stella Awards", a web site dedicated to informing the public about allegedly frivolous legal cases.
 The site was expanded into a 2005 book of the same name, published by Dutton, an imprint of the Penguin Group.
 The awards were given between 2002 and 2007 to people who filed "outrageous and frivolous lawsuits".
-There is also a number of false Stella Awards circulating on the Internet.
+Imitation being the sincerest form of flattery, several false Stella Awards circulate on the Internet.

 The awards were named after Stella Liebeck who, in 1992, received third degree burns to her thighs and genitals after ordering a cup of McDonald's coffee at a drive thru, putting it in between her knees while sitting in the passenger seat of her grandson's stationary car, and attempted to remove the lid in order to add cream and sugar.
 The coffee was at 180 to 190 F, a temperature which the restaurant was aware had caused burns to more than 700 people; after McDonald's refused to pay for her skin grafts, and rejected several attempts at mediation and settlement, Liebeck sued, winning the lawsuit and being awarded $640,000.
 (The amount originally awarded by the jury was over $2.9 million but it was reduced by the judge.
 The final amount that she got remains unknown, since it resulted from a confidential post-trial settlement between Liebeck and McDonald's.)

 In July 2012, Cassingham sent a message to the True Stella Awards mailing list, announcing that after several abortive attempts to restart the list he came to the conclusion that he had said everything about the subject of frivolous lawsuits that he had intended to say, and so was shutting down the Stella Awards.

+Cassingham has been criticized for repeating lies and rumors regarding Liebeck v.
+McDonald's Restaurants, specifically that she had the cup between her legs while driving.